 How to Measure Your Space Like a Pro (And Avoid Disaster)

 Alright, it’s time to grab your tape measure.
-Follow these steps precisely, and you’ll be golden.
-Remember the golden rule of carpentry and appliance installation: measure twice, buy once.
+Follow these steps precisely, and you’ll be golden. the golden rule of carpentry and appliance installation: measure twice, buy once.

 - Measure the Space’s Width: Measure the opening where the washer will go, from wall to wall or cabinet to cabinet.
 Do this at the floor level and again a couple of feet up to check for any variations.
 Take the smallest measurement.